phamquanganh31101998/phamquanganh31101998/README.md

 ### 👋👋👋
 - 🇻🇳 Living in Hanoi, Vietnam
-- 🔭 Currently working on Javascript stacks, but willing to learn any new tech if needed (or loved)
+- 🔭 Currently working on Javascript stacks, but willing to learn any new tech stacks if needed (or loved)
 - 🤔 Improving Algorithms!
 - 💬 Fun fact: Really love music, sports, and collecting playing cards.